ismaelvbrack/designNmix4droneSurveys/README.md

-# Performance and optimal design for N-mixture models for spatiotemporally replicated drone-based surveys
+# Performance and optimal design of N-mixture models for spatiotemporally replicated drone-based surveys